What is Bare-Metal Cloud and Where is a Catch?

 Game servers.
 Bare-metal servers are ideal for gaming applications where performance is needed either for raw compute or 3D rendering.
 As game servers require the least possible latency and maximum I/O throughput, bare-metal servers, with their dedicated hardware, can provide the best performance.
 Bare-metal cloud not only eliminates latency but, with the speed of bare-metal hardware along with the scalability and cost-effectiveness, meets the high-performance demands coming from the gaming industry today.

 Render Farms.
-As 3D rendering is a processor-intensive operation, utilizing bare-metal cloud decreases rendering times significantly.
+As 3D rendering is a processor-intensive operation, utilizing a bare-metal cloud decreases rendering times significantly.
 While many 3D animation companies still use on-site dedicated servers to achieve performance consistency, the bare-metal cloud environment offers hardware customization and performance optimization by allowing admins to access the servers.

 Edge computing.
 Since edge computing transfers processing power to the edge of the network, closer to the data source, edge computing and bare-metal cloud servers enable companies to gain an advantage in terms of the speed at which they can access data.
 Containers running on bare-metal servers benefit from lower latency, which is approximately three times lower than running on virtualized machines.

 Although bare-metal cloud utilization is not limited to the industries mentioned above as it is also used for AdTech and Fintech applications, video streaming applications, and others, bare-metal servers are generally used for high-performance computing, where any overhead should be avoided, and hardware components have to be customized for performance.